Renovations and technology upgrades go hand in fist given how rapidly it changes.

 First Responders Communications Support System

-In the aftermath of 9/11 events, a growing number of municipalities mandate installation of amplification system for the 800 MHz band used by the first responders, such as police, fire fighters and other emergency services.
-These systems are similar to DAS, but operate in different wavelength and typically are less costly than DAS.
+In the aftermath of 9/11 events, a growing number of municipalities mandate the installation of an amplification system for the 800 MHz band used by the first responders, such as police, firefighters, and other emergency services.
+These systems are similar to DAS but operate in different wavelengths and typically are less costly than DAS.

 Building Management Control System

-Many owners/operators today are choosing to invest in the control systems which can automatically control HVAC and light switches depending on the status of occupancy for the guestroom.
-For example, if the system determines that guests have left the room, it automatically resets the temperature to the more economical setting and switches the lights off.
+Many owners/operators today are choosing to invest in control systems that can automatically control HVAC and light switches depending on the status of occupancy for the guestroom.
+For example, if the system determines that guests have left the room, it automatically resets the temperature to a more economical setting and switches the lights off.
 When guests return, all the settings are restored to the original ones.

 That is today.
 What about tomorrow?